Programs and Services

 - The EOAN speaks with one voice on behalf of the local food value chain in the region to municipalities, governments, and regulatory bodies in order to voice your concerns, influence policy, and develop programs in our collective interest.

-- Examples include the current development of shared community kitchens that could allow micro-processors to market prepared foods from an inspected kitchen with considerably less costs.
+- Examples include the development of shared community kitchens that could allow micro-processors to market prepared foods from an inspected kitchen with considerably less costs.

 - Institutional purchasing programs to favour local food sources by hospitals, schools, and governments.
 To be developed in the coming years.